 Card only payments

-From 1 September all payments will be contactless to limit the handling of money in our libraries.
-The safety of our community, patrons and staff is our number one priority.
+All payments are contactless to limit the handling of money in our Libraries.
+The safety of our community, patrons and staff is our priority.

 Book study rooms and tables

-Due to the recent COVID-19 outbreak on the Northern Beaches the maximum capacity of people in this library is now 100.
+Maximum capacity of people in this Library is now 100.

 Ku-ring-gai Library is constantly reviewing the policies centred around providing a safe environment during COVID-19.
-The library's priority has always been the safety of its members, visitors and staff while providing access to the library.
-After careful review the following changes to the sit and study tables have been made:
+The Library's priority has always been the safety of its members, visitors and staff while providing access to the Library.

 Please note that patrons will no longer have to book into a study session but they are required to follow mandatory contact tracing regulations and enter their details via the QR code or by completing a contact tracing slip at the entrance to the Library.
 The QR code is also available at all three information desks as well as on all available sit and study tables.